 - There Are Always Strings Attached

-Despite its origin from a figure in ancient Greek mythology, the modern term “narcissist” typically refers to people who exhibit certain traits that are associated with narcissistic personality disorder (NPD).
-NPD is generally recognized as a psychological issue by the scientific community, although there are many different views regarding contributing factors and treatments.
-There are many classic signs associated with narcissism, including some that have profound negative effects on friends, family members, and coworkers.
+Despite its origin from a figure in ancient Greek mythology, the modern term “narcissist” typically refers to people who exhibit traits associated with narcissistic personality disorder (NPD).
+NPD is recognized as a psychological issue and life limiting illness by the scientific community.
+There are many different views regarding causes and treatments.
+Classic signs of a narcissist can have profound negative effects on the mental health of friends, family members, and coworkers.

-Movies like “Mommie Dearest,” “American Psycho,” “The Talented Mr. Ripley” and “The Wolf of Wall Street” have given audiences glimpses of the narcissist in society.
-True enough, narcissists make for an interesting theater-going experience.
-However, spotting a narcissist in the movies may be a very different proposition than spotting one in life.
-The markers of narcissism aren’t always as clear cut in the real world, at least not at first.
+Movies like “Mommie Dearest,” “American Psycho,” and “The Wolf of Wall Street” give audiences a glimpse of narcissistic behavior in society.
+Narcissists make for an interesting theater-going experience, but the markers of pathological narcissism aren’t always as clear-cut in the real world.

 1. Monopoly on Conversation

-Many narcissists talk over or interrupt other people during conversations in order to express their views or talk about themselves.
+You might wonder how to tell if you’re a narcissist.
+There are plenty of narcissist traits, but monopolizing a conversation is one of the most obvious.
+Narcissists talk over or interrupt other people during conversations to express their views or talk about themselves.
 This behavior can border on a compulsion, cowing others into total silence for minutes at a time.
 They also tend to ignore what others say or only give superficial responses before steering the conversation back to their narrative.

 2. Flaunting Rules or Social Conventions

 Still curious how to tell if you’re a narcissist?
 One of the more disruptive signs of narcissism is a desire to flout rules or traditions, sometimes with dramatic consequences.
 A person with NPD may seek out special treatment or feel wronged when they can’t circumvent the system.
 Examples of these narcissistic traits according to Psychology Today include:

 - getting in front of people in lines